 Economy: Tourism, fishing, and the offshore finance industry are the big three.
 Regarding the latter, the islands are a "zero tax" jurisdiction and have no taxes on income, capital gains, corporate profits, inheritance, or estates.
 There are no controls on transferring funds or assets in or out of the country.

 Government: The TCI is a British Crown Colony.
 A queen-appointed governor holds executive power and presides over an Executive Council.
 A 1987 constitution established a representative democracy, and today the local government is elected by the citizens and includes a premier (the country's first), a deputy premier, other ministers, and a legislative council empowered to enact local statutes.
 The TCI seat of government is Cockburn Town in Grand Turk.
-Note: At press time, corruption concerns have led the British government to suspend the constitution and assume governance of the island for at least 2 years.
-The plan is to return self-rule to the island once governmental safeguards have been put into place.

 Last time the queen visited: 1966.
 Elizabeth II stopped in at South Caicos for the day, sailing in on the royal yacht Britannia.